brotatotes/bht-automation/bht gen 1/1 Corinthians/Chapter 14/1 Corinthians 14 29 bht.md

 # 1 Corinthians 14:29 Commentary Help Text

 ## BHT:
 Henry Alford: "This is plainly prohibited, 1 Corinthians 14:30."
-Jamieson Fausset Brown: "Judge—by their power of 'discerning spirits'... whether the person prophesying was really speaking under the influence of the Spirit."
-Combining insights from commentators Henry Alford and Jamieson Fausset Brown, the Bible verse discussed highlights the importance of discernment in evaluating prophetic utterances.
+Jamieson-Fausset-Brown: "Judge—by their power of 'discerning spirits'... whether the person prophesying was really speaking under the influence of the Spirit."
+Combining insights from commentators Henry Alford and Jamieson-Fausset-Brown, the Bible verse discussed highlights the importance of discernment in evaluating prophetic utterances.
 It encourages believers to carefully judge and discern whether the spirits behind these messages are truly from God.
 Additionally, the verse prohibits certain practices in relation to prophecy, ensuring order and edification within the church community.

 ## Choicest Commentary Quotes:
 ### Henry Alford: